skynetservices/skydns1/README.md

 *Please test this before relying on it in production, as there may be edge cases that don't work as planned.*

+####DNSSEC

+SkyDNS support signing DNS answers (also know as DNSSEC).
+To use it you need to create a DNSSEC keypair and use that in SkyDNS.
+For instance if the domain for SkyDNS is `skydns.local`:

+    dnssec-keygen skydns.loca
+    Generating key pair............++++++ ...................................++++++
+    Kskydns.local.+005+49860

+This creates two files both with the basename `Kskydns.local.+005.49860`, one of the extension `.key` (this holds the public key) and one with the extension `.private` which hold the private key.
+The basename of this file should be given to SkyDNS's -dnssec
+option: `-dnssec=Kskydns.local.+005+49860`

 ## License
 The MIT License (MIT)